-With some the onus is predominantly or relaxation, others major more of physical well being and still others put the onus on beauty, although all offer all three factors to a greater or lesser extent.
+With some the focus is predominantly or relaxation, others aim for more of physical well being and still others have beauty in mind, although all offer all three factors to a greater or lesser extent.

 For relaxation and beauty the Hotel La Sivoliere (Quartier des Chenus; +33 (0) 479 08 08 33) offers relaxation in its swimming pool, sauna, hammam and steam room.
 As does the Hotel Le Lana (Rue de Bellecôte; +33 (0) 479 08 01 10) where the spa is endorsed by cosmetics firm Clarins.
 They have a sauna and hammam as well as masseurs and beauticians ready to beautify you with Clarins products.

 Le Saint Roch (Route de Bellecôte; +33 (0) 4 79 08 02 66; lesaintroch.com) has one of the resort’s largest well being centres at 190 square metres with a Carita Spa, hammam, beauty salon with, two massage and treatment cabins and a tanning booth.
 It welcomes non-residents and children.

 Les Thermes du Carlina (+33 (0) 479 08 00 30) has a swimming pool, hot tub, sauna, hammam, tanning room and offers massage therapy, beauty treatments, hydromassage and balneotherapy.